srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 1. **Generic routes**: automatically derive route encoders and decoders using generics
 1. **Composability**: combine multiple Ema sites to produce a new top-level site.

+This post will give a rough overview of the new features, but checkout [the official tutorial](https://ema.srid.ca/tutorial) if you are new to Ema.

 ## Generic routes

 Until Ema 0.6, you have had to manually write route encoders and decoders.
 This is not only a tedious task, but also an error-prone process.
 Ema 0.8 introduces the `IsRoute` typeclass that can be generically derived in an inductive manner.
 A simple `TemplateHaskell` based API is also provided.
-What this means is that you can define your routes simply as follows:
+What this means is that you can define your routes simply as follows and get encoders and decoders for free:

 ```haskell
 data Route